 Cold.
 That was the first thing he felt.
 A sharp chill on his damp skin.

-Then, the sounds.
-The echo of distorted, hurried voices, speaking in a language his mind registered as Japanese, but which was overwhelmingly noisy.
+Then came the sounds.
+The echo of hurried, distorted voices speaking in a language that his mind registered as Japanese, yet it was overwhelmingly loud.

-The young man tried to open his eyes, but a bright, artificial light blinded him.
-He tried to speak, to complain about the disturbance, to curse the Entity, but all that escaped his lips was a high-pitched, uncontrollable cry.
-A baby's cry.
+The young man tried to open his eyes, but a bright artificial light blinded him.
+He tried to speak, to complain about the disturbance, to curse the Entity, but the only thing that escaped his lips was a sharp, uncontrollable cry.
+The cry of a baby.

-He felt gloved hands firmly rubbing his back.
-He blinked repeatedly, his blurred vision finally focusing on the masked face of a doctor, who held him gently and with relief under the surgical lights of a delivery room.
+He felt gloved hands rubbing his back firmly.
+He blinked repeatedly, and his blurry vision finally focused on the masked face of a doctor, who held him gently and with relief beneath the surgical lights of a delivery room.

-The memory of their encounter in the sterile room and the Entity's promise seemed to sink rapidly into the depths of his subconscious, vanishing like smoke in the wind, just as he had been promised.
+The memory of his encounter in the sterile white space and the Entity's promise seemed to sink rapidly into the depths of his subconscious, fading like smoke in the wind, just as he had been promised.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━